 Some cognitive distractions include listening to music or a podcast, having a conversation via Bluetooth, daydreaming, talking to another passenger, thinking about stressful topics, or thinking about what you want to cook for dinner.
 It does not take much to become cognitively distracted while driving.

-Why Contact a Distracted Driver Lawyer?
+Contact a Distracted Driving Accident Lawyer

 When an accident occurs because of a distracted driver, in Texas it must be proven that the distracted driver was at fault in the car accident.
 A distracted driver lawyer, such as the experienced Pearland accident attorneys at J.D.
 Silva & Associates, has experience holding reckless drivers accountable for their actions, and fighting insurance company attorneys in complex situations such as hit and run accidents and car accidents with uninsured drivers.